UnumID/Server-SDK-Typescript/README.md

-  "uuid": string, // identifies issuer in Unum ID database "customerUuid": string, // identifies customer in Unum ID database "did": string, // identifies issuer in Unum ID ecosystem "name": string, // human-readable name for issuer "createdAt": string, // when issuer was registered "updatedAt": string, // when issuer was last updated "keys": {
+  "uuid": string, // identifies issuer in Unum ID database "customerUuid": string, // identifies customer in Unum ID database "did": string, // identifies issuer in Unum ID ecosystem "name": string, // human-readable name for issuer, which comes from the name of the ApiKey used to register the Issuer "createdAt": string, // when issuer was registered "updatedAt": string, // when issuer was last updated "keys": {